Western Slang, Lingo, and Phrases – A Writer’s Guide to the Old West

 Clap Or Clap Down – To set down or charge to one’s account.

 Clap-Trap – An artifice for attracting applause, used chiefly in theatrical or political events.
-Later, applied to someone’s mouth that constantly makes noise.
+Later, applied to someone whose mouth is constantly making noise.

 Clean his/your plow – To get or give a thorough whippin’.